AustinHackers/austinhackers.github.io/README.md

 AHA!
-Website
+Website.
 ==

 This repo contains the new [website for the AHA group](http://takeonme.org).
 This is replacing the old (and nasty) website that was previously hosted at wikidot.

-How to submit your speaker materials
+How to submit your speaker materials.
 --
 *(the easy pointy-clicky way)*